LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/contributing.md

 - Contributions that introduce heavy abstraction, rigid workflows, or unnecessary dependencies are unlikely to be accepted.

-This approach helps ensure the project evolves deliberately rather than incrementally drifting in scope.

 ---

 ## Design Alignment